Xannadoo/RoDS-2024/README.md

 ## Week 6: Final session with focus on BS journals
 - Continue working on your bullshit journals.

+***

-## Remaining weeks: Generative AI Bullshit Project
+# Generative AI Project
-- **Week 7** will have an introduction to the Generative AI project by __Anna Rogers__ during the exercise session.
+## Week 7 will have an introduction to the Generative AI project by *Anna Rogers* during the exercise session.
 We highly recommend coming along.
 - If you want feedback on your group BS journal, the deadline for submission on learnit is this week 15-03-24.
 We also highly recommend you take advantage of this opportunity, even if your journal isn't completely polished.

+## Remaining weeks:
-- Use the exercise sessions to work on Generative AI bullshit report.
+- Use the exercise sessions to work on Generative AI project and report.

+***

+# Exam stuff:
+The exam submission is worked on **throughout** the semester (exam format C1G).

+From LearnIt:
+> ... the exam submission is based on a three elements: (1) a BS journal that you can complete during the first half of the course, (2) and group project which will be developed throughout the second half of the course; and (3) a presentation where you reflect on your bachelor thesis (...) using concepts covered in the course.